 - Not be able to speak your mind.
-Most people are afraid to speak their minds with the fear of ostracisation which is a form of rejection.
+Most people are afraid to speak their minds for the fear of ostracisation which is a form of rejection.
 When you are not able to speak your mind you lose your autonomy which is disastrous to your integrity.

 - Seek approval.
-Fear of rejection results in needy and approval seeking behavior which tarnishes your value in the eyes of the people you interact with.
-It’s impossible for people, especially women, to respect a man who demonstrates approval seeking, needy behavior.
+Fear of rejection results in needy and approval-seeking behavior which tarnishes your value in the eyes of the people you interact with.
+It’s impossible for people, especially women, to respect a man who demonstrates approval-seeking, and needy behavior.

 - Not do well with women.
 If you fear rejection you will inevitably come across as a pussy.
 This will instantly disqualify you in the eyes of attractive women because women are hardwired to be attracted to bold, strong, confident men.
 Furthermore, fear of rejection will prevent you from approaching the women you want and reduce you to go for the sure thing, which will always be the low-hanging fruit, and cause you to either settle for inferior women or no women at all.

 - Have a hard time saying “NO”.
 When you fear rejection you’ll tend to assume, due to empathy, that rejecting people is a horrible thing, which will make it difficult for you to say “no”.
 If you are unable to say “no”, you’ll frequently find yourself in situations that you don’t want to be in.
 You’ll hate yourself for it.

 - Be prone to suffer from oneitis.
 Oneitis is a disease that wreaks havoc on your romantic options and leaves you vulnerable to the whims of a person.
 If you fear rejection, you will hold on to an unhappy relationship, or worse, chase the wrong person for extended periods of time because you are too scared to open up to her and face rejection.

 - Put up with abuse.
 Fear of rejection will severely limit your options so you will find yourself having to endure abusive relationships and oppressive environments.